 I teach American politics courses at Duke in the fall semester and run the Duke in DC “semester away” program for undergraduates in the spring.
 My courses cover the politics of the policymaking process; democratic participation and inequality; philanthropy and public policy; and practical applications of policy theories.
 My courses typically ask students to produce research for a “real world” organization.
 I also advise student theses at the undergraduate, master’s, and doctoral levels.
 I’m their teacher, but more so, they are mine.

-*In Fall 2018, I will be on leave as a visiting fellow at Stanford University’s Center on Philanthropy and Civil Society.
+*In Fall 2018, I will be on leave as a Visiting Scholar at Stanford University’s Center on Philanthropy and Civil Society.

 With privilege comes responsibility: to engage with policymakers, journalists, civic groups, and private citizens.
 I am honored to give public talks, assist journalists, contribute to my community, bring practitioners into my classroom, and support student work on “real world” dilemmas.
 I’m an active member of the Scholars Strategy Network, the American Political Science Association, and the League of Women Voters.